StartupsTechnology

 Baiju Bhatt made a fortune as a stockbroker for the 21st century as co-founder and co-CEO of Robinhood, the electronic trading platform that defined the pandemic stock market.
 Now, he’s founded a new company, Aetherflux, to revolutionize the power grid—from orbit.

 Space ran in Bhatt’s family (his father was a long-time NASA employee), and he always had an eye on the cosmos while studying physics and math at Stanford University.
-Now, with a small team in San Carlos, CA, backed by tens of millions of dollars in personal capital, Aetherflux is preparing to launch a satellite in late 2025 or early 2026 to generate solar power and beam it back to Earth.
+Now, with a small team in San Carlos, CA, backed by ten million dollars in personal capital, Aetherflux is preparing to launch a satellite in late 2025 or early 2026 to generate solar power and beam it back to Earth.

 “This is not your grandfather’s space solar power design,” Bhatt said, referring to plans that rely on large-scale orbital construction and transmission via microwaves.
 “What we’re doing is trying to take an approach that’s fundamentally around commercialization…and so our approach is to build a constellation of smaller satellites that are transmitting power with infrared lasers.”